Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection: Acknowledgments

-\textbf{Funding Statement:} Sandia National Laboratories is a multimission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.
+\paragraph{Funding Statement} This paper describes objective technical results and analysis.
+Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the United States Government.
+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.
 SAND2024-XXXX.
+Li’s research is also partially supported by NSF-2124576.